Animal Sciences

 Life at Purdue

 Whether pursuing current interests or exploring new ones, students make friends and establish their on-campus community by getting involved.
-As a Big Ten university with nearly 40,000 undergraduate students from across the country and around the world, there are literally thousands of things to do at Purdue.
+As a Big Ten university with over 40,000 undergraduate students from across the country and around the world, there are literally thousands of things to do at Purdue.

 Helpful Information